Spanish cruiser Reina Regente (1906): Service history

-Reina Regente was built in Ferrol, Spain; she was proposed in 1896, laid down in 1899, and launched on 20 September 1906.
-Fitting-out work proceeded slowly, and the ship finally entered service in 1908, after nearly a decade of construction.
+Reina Regente was built in Ferrol, Spain; she was proposed in 1896, laid down on 27 March 1897, and launched on 20 September 1906.
+Fitting-out work proceeded slowly, and the ship finally entered service in 1908, after more than a decade of construction.
 In the aftermath of Spain's defeat in the Spanish–American War of 1898, the country's economy proved to be too weak to support a significant naval expansion program.
 As a result, Reina Regente was the last cruiser built for the Spanish Navy for nearly two decades, until the light cruiser Reina Victoria Eugenia was laid down in 1915.